Welcome to the GRINs

-So, after the month-long awards fest of the Oscars, BAFTAs and Brit Awards and just before that red carpet gets packed away for another 11 months we thought it was time to unveil our very own awards for outstanding effort and achievement in the grocery retail sector.
-Welcome to the GRINs.
+So, after the month-long awards fest of the Oscars, BAFTAs and Brit Awards we thought it was time.
+Before the red carpet gets packed away for another 11 months let’s take a look at some other awards.
+It’s time to unveil our very own awards for outstanding effort and achievement in the grocery retail sector.
+Welcome to the ‘GRIN’s.

 Best Unsupported Merger